folio-org/stripes-cli/doc/dev-guide.md

   "cwd": "${workspaceFolder}/../stripes-sample-platform"
 },
 ```
+Pay careful attention to the current working directory, `cwd`, defined for each configuration as this may not match an app or platform on your current system.
+Modify the `cwd` to a suitable (and often temporary) path.
+This will be the path in which the CLI is invoked from via VSCode.
+It is necessary for determining proper context.

 Modify the `args` property to include the command name and any command options desired.
 For options, separate out the key from the value.
 For example, `--user diku_admin` will have two entries in the array, `--user` and `diku_admin`.